Skip to:

 Credit: Ambassador Ella Coker

-For a quieter alternative, Broken Head offers textured rock platforms, rainforest-backed beaches and moody skies, ideal for long exposures and coastal detail shots.
+For a quieter alternative, Broken Head Nature Reserve offers textured rock platforms, rainforest-backed beaches and moody skies, ideal for long exposures and coastal detail shots.
 During whale migration season, keep your lens trained offshore for passing humpbacks.

-Nightcap National Park
+Nightcap National Park, NSW

 Bring a tripod to soften the movement of water and capture mist rising from the forest canopy.
 Even on overcast days, the rainforest offers beautiful diffused light for close-up shots of moss, bark textures and native plant life.

-Coffs Coast
+Coffs Coast photography locations

-Corindi Beach and Moonee Beach
+Corindi Beach and Moonee Beach, NSW

 Wide sandy stretches and rocky headlands make this coastline ideal for classic seascapes.
 Early mornings offer calm conditions and soft pastel skies, perfect for long exposures of rolling waves.